-8.1 It is nearly impossible to recruit people across all industries and all classifications • There are 23 vacancies across the 17 p articipant businesses Extrapolating 23 vacancies across 17 businesses community, even excluding farming businesses Extrapolating 23 vacancies across 17 businesses represents a potential 700 vacant positions across the local community, even excluding farming businesses Rating degree of ease in filling vacan Rating degree of ease in filling vacancies on a scale of 1 - 5 where: 1 = impossible, 3 = possible, 5 = dead easy: Trade vacancies Professional vacancies Managerial vacancies Skilled vacancies.
-0.75 1.0 1.2 1.6 • The only exceptions are administratio The only exceptions are administration and handyperson roles (skilled vacancies), scoring 4 out of 5 for ease of recruitment.
-8.2 Difficulty in attracting and retaining people varies and often (a 'local'; from 'out of town'; or has a diverse cultural background Difficulty in attracting and retaining people varies and often (although not always) depends on whether the person is 'local'; from 'out of town'; or has a diverse cultural background Local Candidates There is an overall shortage of can the job training is provided didates for all jobs (excluding administration and handyperson roles) even when on There is limited local vocational and/or tertiary training available d/or tertiary training available vocational pathways for students and local citizer clearly integrated, and/or not broadly understood and local citizens into further education and employment are either not in place, not idly understood There is no centralised or dedicate There is no centralised or dedicated channel for advising local people of various job vacancies and opportunities "We offered a year 10 student an e "We offered a year 10 student an entry role and they wanted us to give them \$100K, a ute, a phone and a laptop" 11
+8.1 It is nearly impossible to recruit people across all industries and all classifications • There are 23 vacancies across the 17 participant businesses articipant businesses Extrapolating 23 vacancies across 17 businesses community, even excluding farming businesses Extrapolating 23 vacancies across 17 businesses represents a potential 700 vacant positions across the local community, even excluding farming businesses Rating degree of ease in filling vacan Rating degree of ease in filling vacancies on a scale of 1 - 5 where: 1 = impossible, 3 = possible, 5 = dead easy: Trade vacancies Professional vacancies Managerial vacancies Skilled vacancies.
+0.75 1.0 1.2 1.6 • The only exceptions are administratic The only exceptions are administration and handyperson roles (skilled vacancies), scoring 4 out of 5 for ease of recruitment.
+8.2 Difficulty in attracting and retaining people varies and often (a 'local'; from 'out of town'; or has a diverse cultural background Difficulty in attracting and retaining people varies and often (although not always) depends on whether the person is 'local'; from 'out of town'; or has a diverse cultural background Local Candidates There is an overall shortage of can the job training is provided There is an overall shortage of candidates for all jobs (excluding administration and handyperson roles) even when on the job training is provided There is limited local vocational and/or tertiary training available Vocational pathways for students and local citizens into further eclearly integrated. and/or not broadly understood id/or tertiary training available and local citizens into further education and employment are either not in place, not dlv understood There is no centralised or dedicate There is no centralised or dedicated channel for advising local people of various job vacancies and opportunities "We offered a year 10 student an e "We offered a year 10 student an entry role and they wanted us to give them \$100K, a ute, a phone and a laptop" 11

-Out of Town Candidates • While it has been possible to attract 'out of towners', retention has proved difficult, with common reasons including: loneliness because of distance from partners, family and friends difficulty making and sustaining meaningful social connections being headhunted for better remunerated jobs requiring the same skills elsewhere shortage of accommodation options "They come, they stay a while, they go again.
-They go back to where they came from, or to a bigger town with better pay or, if they have the skills, to the mines."
-Diverse Cultural Background Candidates When employing people from diverse cultural backgrounds, there are difficulties retaining those people whether in trade, professional, managerial or skilled roles.
-Reasons include: lack of skills accreditation and competency assessment to Australian standards, compromising required performance levels low level of communication, cultural and relationship fluency difficulty adjusting to workplace dynamics and culture alck of cultural diversity in the local community inability to access familiar food, community, places of worship inck of diverse community support resources and services shortage of affordable accommodation options lack of community exposure to people from different cultural backgrounds people from diverse backgrounds feeling unwelcome "We engaged a person of Pakistani background in one of our professional roles.
-However he had no cultural support and found a roadblock with some people' racist' views towards him.
-He moved to cultural support and found a roadblock with some people' racist' views towards him.
-He moved to 12 Griffith" 2
+While it has been possible to attract 'out of towners', retention has proved difficult, with common reasons including: n reasons including: loneliness because of distance from partners, family and friends difficulty making and sustaining meaningful social connections being headhunted for better remunerated jobs requiring the same skills elsewhere shortage of accommodation options "They come, they stay a while, they go again.
+They go back to where they came from, or to a bigger town with better pay or, if they have the skills, to the mines." bigger Diverse Cultural Background Candidates • When employing people from diverse cultural backgrounds, there are difficulties retaining those people whether in trade, professional, managerial or skilled roles.
+Reasons include: e people whether in lack of skills accreditation and competency assessment to Australian standards, compromising required performance levels ng required low level of communication, cultural and relationship fluency difficulty adjusting to workplace dynamics and culture lack of cultural diversity in the local community inability to access familiar food, community, places of worship lack of diverse community support resources and services shortage of affordable accommodation options lack of community exposure to people from different cultural backgrounds people from diverse backgrounds feeling unwelcome "We engaged a person of Pakistani background in one of our professional roles.
+However he had no cultural support and found a roadblock with some people's 'racist' views towards him.
+He moved to had no oved to 12